hstandeffer/harrisonstandefferblog/content/blog/uploading-files-in-javascript/index.md

 title: Uploading Files in Javascript
 date: "2020-11-19T00:00:00Z"
 excerpt: "Quickly upload files to an S3 bucket with React, Node and Express using the Multer file upload middleware"
-description: Upload files in Javascript using Multer"
+description: Upload files in Javascript using Multer
 tags: ['aws', 'react', 'express']
 ---